laxmankrishnamurti/System-Design/05-(TypeScript)/Module-01(TypeScript)/Docs/01-Get Started/TypeScriptForJavaScriptProgrammers.md

 It can only changable if we changed the variable type explicitly. _Type inference_ done by TypeScript implicitly (automatically).

 ## Defining Types

+However TypeScript tries their best to infer type implicitly but at some point it can't.
+Because we can use a wide variety of design principles in JavaScript.
+So, we need to define types explicitly.